Ever wanted to learn how to get paid to write online? Now is a perfect time to make that big transition.

 - Networking.
 Finding clients presents its own challenges (we’ll look at that below), but do you know how to find other professionals?
 Editors?
 Subcontract writers?
 A business manager?
 There are all sorts of ways to network, from LinkedIn to joining skills academies where you can connect with other like-minded professionals.

 The Hard Skills You’ll Need to Get Paid to Write Online

 It’s often said that success is half sweat, half skill.
 If you’ve got the soft skills above, then you’ve got the mindset you need to thrive as a freelancer.
 But if you really want to get paid to write online in 2020 and beyond, you need some specific technical expertise:

 - SEO.
 You may not necessarily specialize in SEO writing, but you must be aware of the best practices surrounding it.
 In the 2020s, SEO remains a major feature of writing.
 I recommend that you learn basics like keyword research, identifying good quality links, and how to use keywords in your writing so that you rank while sounding totally natural.
-I teach an SEO writing course for online writers.
-Learn more about it here.

 - Content types.
 Not all content is the same, and you’ll need to master the various types that exist.

 - Content strategy and marketing.
 It’s all but taken over the online writing industry.
 Again, you don’t need to be a guru at it, but you should be familiar with how and why online content is most effective when it aligns with a brand’s business goals.

 - Digital marketing.
 You should have a solid grasp on digital marketing topics.
 This will help you if you write landing pages, social media content, or similar advertising copy.